-Introducing: Live Water Foundation’s Full Service Oyster Cage Program
+Introducing: Live Water Foundation’s Full Service MGO Program

 Author: Rachel Elena Bessman

 We are proud to announce that through a partnership with the Severn River Association, as part of Oyster Recovery Partnership’s project Marylanders Grow Oysters, and with funding secured by the not-for-profit Palmer Foundation, the Live Water Foundation will soon be offering a full-service oyster cage program on Annapolis’ historic Back Creek.
 We hope that this self-sustainable model will elevate the efforts on behalf of all of these organizations to restore the Chesapeake Bay through oyster recovery.

 The Chesapeake Bay is the largest, most productive, and most biologically diverse estuary in the continental United States.
 It has a legacy of both beauty and importance; it provides millions of pounds of seafood, functions as a major hub for shipping and commerce, is an immense natural habitat for wildlife of all kinds, as well as, conceivably, our greatest source of recreation.
 Unfortunately, the health of the bay has suffered massively as algal blooms lead to hypoxic dead zones, killing off marine life and creating hazardous environments.
 Though awareness continues to rise, many area residents feel at a loss for what they can do to help and may imagine “saving the bay” an endeavor far out of their reach.